 For contracts that began negotiations on or after October 1, 2010, the CC-IRB began assessing a one-time fee for new industry-initiated and sponsored studies.
 That fee is collected along with the protocol fee.

 For contracts that began negotiations on or after September 1, 2012, there were several changes:

 - The Fred Hutch IRB/Cancer Consortium IRB instituted a fee for multi-site trials where they serve as the IRB of record for a site outside the Consortium.

 - Fred Hutch trials managed by the SCCA Phase 1 Team eligible for WIRB review will be charged by the Fred Hutch IRB for management of the file.

 - The fee for WIRB reviewed studies was increased and the level of service offered to those studies expanded to include posting on Clinical FYI of protocol documents.

 - Investigator-initiated studies that receive industry funding will be charged fees per the schedule below.

-For new industry-sponsored studies entering contract negotiation on or after July 1, 2014, the IRB review fee will be increasing from $2500 to $3000.
+For new industry-sponsored studies that entered contract negotiations on or after July 1, 2014, the IRB review fee increased from $2500 to $3000.